Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon RX 5500 is quite a bit (about 36%) better at texture filtering than the GeForce GTX 1060 3GB. (explain)
+Texel RateThe Radeon RX 5500 will be quite a bit (approximately 36%) faster with regards to AF than the GeForce GTX 1060 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison